mitro54/DASH/roadmap.md

 - ls shows 'foldername (git?) (env?) (size, rows, cols)'
 - running it in any new environment sets up all the same tools ready to use (or equivalents if not available).
 - allow auto-save to git (needs some user setup)
+- add possibility for a config file so users could choose settings on/off etc

 ## Feature ideas (if AI enabled)
 - Suggest fixes to bad commands